julianeon/useful-python-scripts/README.md

 ## api_tmdb_get_movie_print_info.py

-This script interacts with an API to print the homepage and description for a movie - here, Star Wars.
+This script interacts with an API to print the description for a movie - here, Star Wars.

 It uses the API for TMDB (The Movie Database), a free resource with no cost for personal usage API requests.